kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 We have successfully registered `demo-controller` as worker.

-lets create a SliceConfig for the demo-controller to onboard the demo, kubedb, and kubeops namespaces.
+Lets create a SliceConfig for the demo-controller to onboard the demo, kubedb, and kubeops namespaces.
 Ensure that the configuration includes the namespace where the application will be deployed and the namespace from which the application will be accessed.
 Here demo is our application namespace where the database pod will be deployed.
-The kubedb namespace runs KubeDB operator, requiring onboarding to allow the provisioner, ops-manager, and other KubeDB operators to access the database.
+The kubedb namespace runs KubeDB operator, requiring onboarding to allow the provisioner, ops-manager, and other KubeDB operators to access the database of demo namespace.

-create sliceconfig.yaml file with the following contents.
+Create sliceconfig.yaml file with the following contents.
 ```yaml
 apiVersion: controller.kubeslice.io/v1alpha1
 kind: SliceConfig